oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure-scm/configure-scm.md

 ## Task 1: Update Suppliers (New) listing page

-1. You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently update **Suppliers (New) listing page providing more visibility to administrators**.
+1. You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently update **Suppliers (New) listing page providing more visibility to Procurement Managers**.
 Suppliers (New) is a dynamic listing page that allows you to create role-based layouts based on configurable criteria.

     You will first navigate to the Suppliers (New) Listing Page.